kamejosh/owlbear-hp-tracker/USAGE.md

 ### Adding Tokens to the HP Tracker

-Tokens that have not yet been added to the HP Tracker have the following icon present when their context menu is open:
+Tokens that have not yet been added to the HP Tracker have the following icon present when their context menu is open (right click on token):

 ![Context Menu](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/context_menu.png)